 As we all move toward a more agile way of working, it certainly hasn’t come without some growing pains.
 But I think we can all agree that we’ve come through this in a better place, where we can all be less entrenched in what is supposed to happen, and more focused on finding ways to squeeze the most out of the now, while we navigate toward what’s next.

 This article was initially published by our sister company Padilla on The Buzz Bin.

-——— Tina Charpentier is the Vice-President, Environmental Sciences at Padilla, sister company of NATIONAL Public Relations
+——— Tina Charpentier is the Executive Vice-President, Client Experience at Padilla, sister company of NATIONAL Public Relations